JustDunia/ShooterLink/README.md

 ## How to run

 1. Clone repository
-2. Add your database settings to appsettings.json (you don't have to create a database, just provide a name you want it to have)
+2. Add your database settings to appsettings.json (create an empty database first)
 3. Go to ShooterLink.Web folder
 4. Install dependencies <br>`npm i`
 5. Go to ShooterLink.API/Source folder